Staff Prep 01: Postgres Schema Design Under Constraints

 When to denormalise intentionally

-Denormalisation is not a mistake — it is a deliberate trade-off.
+Denormalisation is a deliberate trade-off.
 You accept write complexity (keeping duplicated data in sync) in exchange for read performance (no joins at query time).
-The cases where it is justified:
+The cases where it's justified:

-• Read-optimised materialised views: Pre-aggregated summaries that are refreshed asynchronously, so OLAP queries do not hit the OLTP tables.
+• Read-optimised materialised views.
+Pre-aggregated summaries refreshed asynchronously so OLAP queries don't land on the OLTP tables.

 sql